Leeward Islands Yacht Charters

 When to Go

 Leeward Islands Yachting Season: mid-November through May

-December through May is considered high season in the Leeward islands, with Christmas and New Years being the most popular time for yacht charters.
+December through May is considered high season in the Leeward Islands, with Christmas and New Year being the most popular time for yacht charters.
 Most yachts charge a premium for Holiday charters because of high demand.